-This Park covers about 300 acres.
-The recently inaugurated Park is a beautiful natural oasis in the middle of a concrete jungle that is San Salvador.
+Bicentenario National Park covers about 300 acres.
+This park was recently inaugurated and is a beautiful natural oasis in the middle of a concrete jungle that is San Salvador.

-Additionally, its name refers to the 200th anniversary of the call for independence, celebrated in 2011.
-It has cycling and walking paths throughout and an abundance of plant and animal life.
+The National Park has cycling and walking paths throughout and also an abundance of plant and animal life.

 Walk around El Salvador capital.

-Walking around San Salvador will give you a better idea of Salvadoran culture; it may seem chaotic at the beginning, but it will be a fun experience.
+Just by walking around San Salvador, you will get a better idea of the Salvadoran culture.
+Walking around may seem chaotic at the beginning, but it will be a fun experience to have.

 The city of San Salvador has plenty of things to do for all types of people.
 This list includes only the best and most popular things to do; undoubtedly, there are many more.